-Hibs' McKirdy undergoes successful heart surgery
+Hibs' McKirdy has successful heart surgery

-Harry McKirdy: Hibernian forward undergoes successful heart surgery
+Harry McKirdy: Hibernian forward has successful heart surgery

 Last updated on .From the section Hibernian

-Hibernian forward Harry McKirdy has undergone successful heart surgery, with the club saying he "will be out for a significant period of time".
+Hibernian forward Harry McKirdy has had successful heart surgery, with the club saying he "will be out for a significant period of time".

 The Scot, 26, joined Hibs from Swindon last year and made 23 appearances in his debut season.